AVEVA/sample-omf-basic_api-python/README.md

 The sample is configured using the file [appsettings.placeholder.json](appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

 The application can be configured to send to any number of endpoints specified in the endpoints array within appsettings.json.
-In addition, there are three types of endpoints: [Cds](#cds-endpoint-configuration), [EDS](#eds-endpoint-configuration), and [PI](#pi-endpoint-configuration).
+In addition, there are three types of endpoints: [CONNECT data services (Cds)](#cds-endpoint-configuration), [EDS](#eds-endpoint-configuration), and [PI](#pi-endpoint-configuration).
 Each of the 3 types of enpoints are configured differently and their configurations are explained in the sections below.

-### CONNECT data services (Cds) endpoint configuration
+### Cds endpoint configuration

 An OMF ingress client must be configured.
 On our [Aveva PI System Learning](https://www.youtube.com/channel/UC333r4jIeHaY-rGgMjON54g) Channel on YouTube we have a video on [Creating an OMF Connection](https://www.youtube.com/watch?v=52lAnkGC1IM).